 Melanie Punton is a Senior Consultant in Itad’s Knowledge Hub, specialising in qualitative and participatory research methods and theory-based evaluation.
 Melanie designs, manages and conducts theory-based evaluations across a number of themes in Itad, including Governance, Organisational Effectiveness, and Health.
 She has applied contribution analysis, realist evaluation, process tracing and outcome harvesting in several multi-year projects, including the DFID-funded Tilitonse and BCURE evaluations, and has co-authored two CDI practice papers on process tracing and realist evaluation.
 She is currently applying a range of participatory methods within the theory-based process evaluation for Adolescents 360, an innovative sexual and reproductive health programme developed using Human-Centred Design.

 Melanie plays a key role in promoting technical excellence across Itad, including through delivering internal training and developing resources on evaluation design, theory-based evaluation, qualitative methods, and theory of change.
 As a core member of Itad’s Knowledge Hub, she works to strengthen Itad’s internal and external knowledge sharing through improving systems, facilitating cross-company learning events, and supporting strategic communications to share innovation with the wider evaluation and international development communities.
 She is currently leading a Realist Evaluation Learning Group to capture and share lessons from Itad’s portfolio of realist evaluations.

 Find out more about Melanie in her 60 Second Interview.

 |Languages:||English (mother tongue)|

-Bangladesh, Kenya, Nepal, Nigeria, South Africa, Tanzania, Uganda, Zimbabwe
+Bangladesh, Kenya, Nepal, Nigeria, South Africa, Tanzania, Uganda, UK, Zimbabwe

 Institute of Development Studies